Democratic backsliding in the United States: 21st century

+In 2023, Donald Trump posted a wordcloud to his Truth Social account summarizing a Daily Mail poll of words voters associated with him.

 Quickly after resuming office for his second term in 2025, Trump became increasingly criticized by political scientists, scholars, and other significant figures for the threat he poses to American democracy.
 Early on, many cited the expansion of executive power and the reduction of agency workforces and regulations by the Department of Government Efficiency as an example of such threats.
-Freedom House described the pardon of January 6 United States Capitol attack defendants as an attempt to "excuse a violent assault on a key element of democracy".
+Freedom House described the pardon of January 6 United States Capitol attack defendants as an attempt to "excuse a violent assault on a key element of democracy."
 Steven Levitsky found the first two months of the second Trump administration to be the most aggressively and openly authoritarian case of democratic backsliding that he has seen, expressing particular concern about attacks on the courts.
-In September 2025 Ray Dalio the founder of Bridgewater Associates, has warned that the United States was heading towards 1930s-style authoritarian policies.
+In September 2025, Ray Dalio, the founder of Bridgewater Associates, warned that the United States was heading towards 1930s-style authoritarian policies.